vivaria/edisonrul.ing/docs/source/cards/elemental-hero-absolute-zero.md

-# ELEMENTAL HERO ABSOLUTE ZERO
+# Elemental Hero Absolute Zero

 1 "Elemental Hero", "Destiny Hero", or "Evil Hero" monster + 1 WATER monster _Ⓒ This monster cannot be Special Summoned except by Fusion Summon. ① This card gains 500 ATK for each face-up WATER monster on the field, except "Elemental Hero Absolute Zero". ② When this card is removed from the field, destroy all monsters your opponent controls._